vmware-tanzu/package-for-kpack/README.md

    > Note: Learn more about kpack secrets with the [kpack secret documentation](secrets.md)

-2. Create a service account that references the registry secret created above
+2. Create a service account that references the registry secret created above.

     ```yaml
     apiVersion: v1